elirosen/natalie/services.md

 Psychologist, Connecticut

 ### Professional Publications
+**Richton, N.,** Armeli, S., & Tennen, H. (2017).
+A multiyear daily process examination of social anxiety, alcohol-outcome expectancies and alcohol use among college students.
+Journal of Social and Clinical Psychology.
+36(6) 486–505.

-Professional Presentations
+## Professional Presentations

-**Klapper, N.,** Pauls, E., Brown, L., Sivasubramaniam, D., & Goolcharran, M. (March 2012).
+**Richton, N.,** Pauls, E., Brown, L., Sivasubramaniam, D., & Goolcharran, M. (March 2012).
 Authority-Subordinate Disparities in Concerns with Outcomes Versus Procedural Fairness.
 Poster presentation at the annual convention of the Eastern Psychological Association, Pittsburgh, PA.

-Iqbal, A., **Klapper, N.,** Armeli, S., &Tennen, H. (March 2013).
+Iqbal, A., **Richton, N.,** Armeli, S., &Tennen, H. (March 2013).
 Social Anxiety, Drinking to Conform, and Alcohol-Related Problems.
 Poster presentation at the annual convention of the Eastern Psychological Association, New York, NY.